wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

     ![Begin Commit](images/begin_commit.png)

 13. <input type="checkbox" />The **✔️ Commit** should have
-    changed to a **Sync Changes 1 ⬆️** button that you will click and this will publish your changes to the repository.
+    changed to a **Sync Changes 1 ⬆️** button.
+Now click the **Sync Changes** button and this will publish your changes to the repository.

     📓
     Once the publishing of the changes are complete you may go back to DevOps